CasparKielwein/Aaargh/Mechanics.md

 #### Design Principles:
 Prefer simple operations!
 We want to minimize the cognitive burden put on players.
-Thus both the number of and the strength of calculations necessary during play should be low.
+Thus, both the number of and the strength of calculations necessary during play should be low.
 Comparing to numbers is simpler than calculation.
 Addition is simpler than subtraction.
 Multiplication with and division by any other number than 10 and 2 is to be avoided.